 The nationwide test is sent to cell towers all over New Zealand.
 We expect most phones are capable of receiving the alert.

-In 2017, 2018 and 2019 we received thousands of feedback submissions from people.
+In the last six years, we received thousands of feedback submissions from people.
 These helped us improve the Emergency Mobile Alert system.

-The most recent nationwide test was on the evening of 24 November 2019.
-In consideration of the COVID-19 pandemic, the 2020 and 2021 nationwide tests of the Emergency Mobile Alert system were cancelled.
+The most recent nationwide test was on the evening of 28 May 2023.
+Because of the COVID-19 pandemic, the 2020 and 2021 nationwide tests of the Emergency Mobile Alert system were cancelled.

-After the 2018 nationwide test, the Ministry of Civil Defence & Emergency Management commissioned an independent survey.
+After both the 2018 and 2019 nationwide tests, the Ministry of Civil Defence & Emergency Management commissioned an independent survey.

-A survey was also conducted following the 2019 nationwide test of Emergency Mobile Alert.
+See the survey results for the 2018 and 2019 nationwide tests of Emergency Mobile Alert.